junglesta/wherenodoctor/_posts/2016-01-01-21-health-and-sicknesses-of-children.md

 Many children are malnourished because they do not get enough to eat.
 Or if they eat mainly foods with a lot of water and fiber in them, like cassava, taro root, or maize gruel, their bellies may get full before they get enough energy food for their bodies’ needs.

-Also, some children may lack certain things in their food, like Vitamin A (see p.
-226) or iodine (see p.
-130).
+Also, some children may lack certain things in their food, like Vitamin A (see [page 226](#page-226)) or iodine (see [page 130](#page-130)).
 For a fuller discussion of the foods children need, read Chapter 11, especially pages 120 to 122.